rendaw/java-coroutines/readme.md

 }
 ```

-Do not catch `SuspendExecution`.
-Suspendable methods and yield can only be called from suspendable methods.
-A suspended
+Do not catch `SuspendExecution` explicitly (catching more generic types like Error and Throwable is fine).
+Suspendable
-coroutine can be resumed anywhere.
+methods and yield can only be called from suspendable methods.
+A suspended coroutine can be resumed anywhere.

 ## Maven